 Unless you’ve had your head buried in the sand these last few years, you’ve no doubt noticed Amazon Advertising rocketing onto the world stage and threatening the Google and Facebook duopoly.
 Long though both tech giants may have reigned (and continue to reign, if we’re being honest), Amazon Advertising’s ever-expanding suite of products is attracting more clients each quarter.
-At its current rate of growth, Amazon is likely to snatch significant market share from Google and (to a lesser extent) by 2020.
-Thus, it’s imperative for marketers to sit up and learn to navigate Amazon Advertising’s platform and offerings.
+At its current rate of growth, Amazon is likely to snatch significant market share from Google and (to a lesser extent) Facebook by 2020.
+Translation: this is a critical point for marketers to sit up and learn to navigate Amazon Advertising’s platform and offerings.

 As NJ’s leading Amazon Advertising agency, Premiere Creative is your one-stop-shop for all things Amazon.
 Below are our tried-and-true client tested methods for maximizing ROAS and minimizing ACoS across Amazon Advertising incredibly robust suite of ad products.
 But before we move into best practices, a bit more about Amazon Advertising and how it threatens the powers that be.

-Exclusive Sales Data and Uniquely Effective Targeting with Amazon
+Exclusive Sales Data & Uniquely Effective Targeting with Amazon

 Consider the pivotal changes in consumer behavior directly attributable to Amazon’s rise to prominence.
 Think about how 40% of Americans order something from Amazon’s ingeniously disruptive market place every month.
 Amazon is the world’s central hub for online shopping.
 Given the Amazon has access to every pair of eyeballs belonging to every American consumer; it should hardly come as a surprise that Amazon Advertising is enjoying explosive growth.
 44% of Americans begin their online shopping journey on Amazon.
 By contrast, only 33% of shoppers begin their journeys on Google.
 That discrepancy will only grow steeper as Amazon improves its consumer-facing platform.